Colony Air Conditioning & Heating 4905 Westport Drive The Colony, TX 75056 - Phone: 972.625.0639

-Check this LIST before placing a service call.
+Check this LIST first, before placing a service call.

 You may save a service visit!

-1. Check breakers at the outdoor unit, at the indoor unit (see #2), and at the main breaker panel:
+1. Check breakers at the outdoor unit, at the main breaker panel, and at the indoor unit (see #2):

 • If your air conditioning or heating system is not operating, reset any associated breakers.
 Do this by pushing fully to off position to reset and then back to the on position.
 Sometimes a breaker can be tripped even though it looks like it's in the "on" position.